Aliases for PRKD2 Gene

 GeneCards Summary for PRKD2 Gene

 PRKD2 (Protein Kinase D2) is a Protein Coding gene.
 Diseases associated with PRKD2 include Polycystic Kidney Disease 2.
-Among its related pathways are Development Slit-Robo signaling and Metabolism.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are Transcription_Transcription factor Tubby signaling pathways and Metabolism.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKD1.

 UniProtKB/Swiss-Prot for PRKD2 Gene